sungnga/react-ecommerce/README.md

 	- Make sure this userId is already signed-in
 	- Make sure this user role property has a value of 1
 	- Make sure the Bearer token matches the token generated when the user signin

+**2. Add product model**
+- In models folder, create a file called product.js.
+In this file:
+	- Import mongoose: `const mongoose = requir('mongoose')`
+	- Create a productSchema using mongoose schema
+		- Define its properties
+		- For the category property, the schema type is an ObjectId that reference the Category model
+	- Export the module: `module.exports = mongoose.model('Product', productSchema)`

 # LIBRARIES USED